Conformal Embeddings via Heat Kernel: Introduction

-In \cite{N2}, Nash developed an iteration nowadays known the Nash-Moser theorem, to address the problem of losing differentiability when taking the inverse of a differential operator.
-Decades later, M.G\"unther (1989, \cite{G1}) significantly simplified Nash's proof by using a different iteration, which avoids the loss of differentiability.
+In \cite{N2}, Nash developed an iteration nowadays known as the Nash-Moser theorem to address the problem of losing differentiability when taking the usual Newton iteration.
+Decades later, M.G\"unther (1989, \cite{G1}) significantly simplified Nash's proof by applying an elliptic operator to develop a different iteration, which avoids the loss of differentiability (see Section \ref{Gunther}).
 This allows one to simply use the usual Banach fixed point theorem to conclude the proof.
-His approach can also be found in the proceedings \cite{G2} of ICM 1990 Kyoto, where G\"unther gave an invited talk on his proof.
+His approach is also exposed in the proceedings \cite{G2} of ICM 1990 Kyoto.

 Nash and G\"unther's construction of the isometric embedding is highly flexible.
-By employing this method, any embedding $u: M \longrightarrow \mathbb{R}^N$ such that the induced metric is less than or equal to $g$ can be used as a start to produce the isometric embedding.
-This great flexibility, on the other hand, often result in the isometric embeddings being \textbf{noncanonical}.
+By employing this method, any $C^{r\geq 3}$ embedding $u: M \longrightarrow \mathbb{R}^N$ such that the induced metric is less than or equal to $g$ can serve as a start to produce an isometric embedding.
+This great flexibility, on the other hand, often results in the isometric embeddings being \textbf{noncanonical}.
 Contrastingly, in 1994, B\'erard, Besson, and Gallot \cite{BBG} constructed an `asymptotically isometric' embedding using the heat kernel of the manifold.
-This embedding, referred to as \textbf{normalized heat kernel embedding}, maps a compact Riemannian manifold $M$ into $\ell^2$, the space of square summable series, and is constructed as follows:
+This embedding, referred to as the \textbf{(normalized) heat kernel embedding} throughout, maps a compact Riemannian manifold $M$ into $\ell^2$, the space of square summable series, and is constructed as follows:

-where $\lambda_j$ is the $j$th eigenvalue of the Laplacian $\Delta=\mathrm{tr}_g \nabla^2$ of $(M,g)$, here $\nabla$ is the Levi-Civita connection, and $\{\phi_j\}_{j\geq 0}$ is the $L^2$ orthonormal eigenbasis of $\Delta$.
-It is worth noting that the embedding $\Psi_t$ is \textbf{canonical} due to the fact that it is constructed by the heat kernel and therefore the spectre geometry of $(M,g)$ uniquely determines it.
-A more precise formula that justifies the above statement is the following, indicating that $\Psi_t$ tends to an isometry in the following sense:
+where $\lambda_j$ is the $j$th eigenvalue of the Laplacian $\Delta=\mathrm{tr}_g \nabla^2$ of $(M,g)$, here $\nabla$ is the Levi-Civita connection, and $\{\phi_j\}_{j\geq 0}$ is an $L^2$ orthonormal eigenbasis of $\Delta$.
+It is worth noting that the embedding $\Psi_t$ is \textbf{canonical} due to the fact that it is constructed by the heat kernel and therefore the spectral geometry of $(M,g)$ uniquely determines it.
+A more precise formula in \cite{BBG} that justifies the above statement is the following, indicating that $\Psi_t$ tends to an isometry in the following sense: